Umanoff Side Table

 Our wooden furniture is offered in two different types – natural wood veneers and solid wood – equal in beauty and with only minor differences in look and durability.
 Wood veneers are made from thin sheets of natural wood that are applied to a base of MDF, plywood or chipboard, giving the surface the appearance of solid wood.
 The final product is then varnished with polyurethane for a durable, easy-care finish and to prevent spills damaging the surface and underlying design.
 Wood veneer furniture uses less wood than its solid counterparts, making it a more affordable option.
 Furthermore, wood veneers are less prone to splintering and warping that can result from a solid wood design.

-ABOUT THE DESIGNER
+MEET THE DESIGNER

 Arthur Umanoff